ZainMGit/UCD_First_Nations_Launch_Electronics/README.md

 The BMP 280 sensor is recording temperature (°C) and pressure (Pa).
 Based on the pressure values from the sensor altitude (m) is being calculated.
-These values are being saved to the SD card in a .txt file every two seconds
 The ISM330DHCX sensor is recording acceleration (mg) and gyroscope angular velocity (mdps).
-These values are being saved to the SD card in a .txt file every two seconds.
+Data from both sensors are saved to the SD card in separate .txt files every two seconds.